Hairdressing Apprentice

 Requirements

-Let the company know about other relevant qualifications and industry experience you have.
-They can adjust the apprenticeship to reflect what you already know.
+Share if you have other relevant qualifications and industry experience.
+The apprenticeship can be adjusted to reflect what you already know.

 Skills

-About this company
+About this employer

 Esquire are Professional hair stylists, colour experts and top quality barberers.
 They are also L’Oréal colour trophy grand finalistist.